Published22 April 2021at18:55, updated on10 October 2022at15:41

 Thank you!
-My transition into tech was actually quite a long process.
-It didn’t happen overnight.
-It was a long and winding road of failure, hard work and, eventually, success.
+My transition into tech was a long and winding road of failure, hard work and, eventually, success.
 So, let’s start from the beginning.

-I have a degree in linguistics and law, but I haven’t worked as a lawyer a single day in my life.
+I graduated in linguistics and law, but I never worked as a lawyer.
 Fresh out of university, I found a job at a trading company as a translator, as there was a huge demand for speakers of foreign languages at that time in Ukraine.
 I worked in the company for 10 years and was promoted a couple of times, ultimately becoming an executive manager.

 Then I met my husband and we got married.
-We moved to another town, and I worked remotely for some time, but it didn’t go too well because my daughter was born, and I decided not to take maternity leave.
-Not long after, I was already burned out from the job, from having a baby, from the move.
-Everything was just one big burnout.
+We moved to another town, and I worked remotely for some time, but it didn’t go too well because my daughter was born, and I didn’t take maternity leave.
+Not long after that, I was already burned out from the job, from having a baby, from the move.
 So, I quit my job.

 Then I decided to try to get a job at a company, not just freelancing.
 But at that time, in Ukraine, it was very difficult for a woman to enter the tech world if she didn’t have a computer science degree.
 So, I had a couple of interviews, and that was a failure.
 A total disaster.